guanqun/git-punchcard-plot/README.md

 - `cp git-punchcard /usr/local/bin`
 - make sure that `/usr/local/bin` is in your `$PATH` environment variable.
 - invoke `git punchcard`
+- in the same folder, you should see a file named `output.png`, that's the generated image.

 If you want a different name, then simply invoke `git punchcard file=<another-name.png>`.
 The default width of a picture is 1100px.
 If you'd like